aplteam/Tatin/docs/TatinForContributors.md

 Tatin-Server-{major}.{minor}.{patch}.zip
 ```

+### Create just a new Client (or Server) version

+#### Overview {#ov2}

+If you have worked just on the Client or just the Server you may be inclined to save time by creating not both. and also avoid compiling the documentation.

+However, there is some danger to get it wrong:

+* Client and Server share the code in the namespace `Registry`, so you just **must** make sure that nothing in that namespace was changed, otherwise you should create both Client and Server

+* The build number is bumped, and that's how it should be, but as a result the ZIP created will have different build number for Client and Server.

+Therefore, as a rule of thumb, **always** create both Client and Server in case you want to publish that version.

+#### How-to

+You may create just the client side with:

+Note also that

 ## Creating a proofread document

-There is a function that creates a single HTML files from all the Tatin markdown documentation.
+There is a function that creates a single HTML file from all the Tatin markdown documentation.
 That makes proofreading significantly easier:

 ```
       htmlFilename←#.Tatin.Admin.CreateProofReadDocument 1
 ```

+Now open that file with the word processor of your choice and use its spell-checking capabilities.